Looking for a way to use form abandonment tracking to recover lost leads?

 For instance, if you have a 3 part form, you’ll likely create 3 segments.

 Ideally, you want to create one segment for each step based on the URLs for each step.
 Once your visitor takes action in one URL, they get automatically added to the next segment until they finish the entire form.
+The only manual action you need to take is to remove the subscriber from the previous segment.

 Based on which segment your visitor is in, you’ll be sending them a drip campaign to convince them to finish the form fillup if they leave midway.